Haslemere is a unique and delightful Surrey town – now a property hot spot.

 Accepting HV’s brief as its foundation stone, the group concluded that affordable housing would be its primary focus, but resolved to widen its remit to include any communally beneficial activity where a gap exists between public or private provision and the aspirations of the community.

 Having been granted funding by the National CLT Network, the group is now certified by the Financial Conduct Authority to operate as a community benefit society, and is pleased to publish that.
-Haslemere CLT is now seeking further financial help to launch a membership drive and pay for relevant professional services.
+Haslemere CLT has received funding from the Waverley Community-Led Housing fund for running costs and community engagement activities and receives support from the Community- Led Housing Manager at Surrey Community Action.

 Potential projects have already been identified and work continues in attracting partners for new projects, finding further sources of funding and building the capability of the trust.